Church Hospitality: A Short Guide

 Today, I want to share with you six ways to enhance the countdowns or the countdown timer videos that you use in your worship experience.

 When I say worship experience, I mean in the live environment that your people are actually physically at, and also your stream.

 If you're streaming your services, I'd consider that your worship experience as well because people are worshiping online.

 You might use a countdown timer video.

-This is going to be placed in your experience after your pre-service announcement slides or your loop, but before your first worship song or whatever you use as your first element.
+This is going to be placed in your experience after your pre-service announcement slides or your loop, but before your first worship song, old hymn, or whatever you use as your first element.
 Here are six ways that you can use that time a little bit more strategically rather than just numbers counting down on screen.